Codecademy/docs/content/swift/concepts/arrays/terms/reduce/reduce.md

 ---
 Title: '.reduce()'
-Description: 'Loops/Iterates over every item in a sequence, combines them into one value, and returns the combined result.'
+Description: 'Loops or iterates over every item in a sequence, combines them into one value, and returns the combined result.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'